M-Malek/LechTracker/README.md

 - API based on online web services, sometimes, when meeting's data were not provided API can return a blank row without data,
 - WEB page appearance has been customized only to 15,6" laptop screen,
+- Production development, except for the consent of the website owners to share the data, required creating a production WSGI server,

 ### Data providers
 - Data on the current games came from the [Sportowe Fakty WP](https://sportowefakty.wp.pl) website.